Felipe8581/GamingTweaks/README.md

 ## Affinity Policy Tool

-My new approach to this tool is what Melody does in his pack too,<br/>
+My new approach to this tool is what Melody and/or maybe Λdam, whatever does,<br/>
 For more homogeneous system, the devices will be tuned with SpreadAllCores<br/>
 If you use machine_specific.exe you dont need to tune Affinity anymore<br/>